Jerez – Ángel Nieto Circuit

-The Jerez circuit is spread over a length of 4423m with five left-hand and eight right-hand corners and a final straight of 607m.
+The Jerez circuit is 4423m long with five left-hand and eight right-hand corners and a final straight of 607m.
 There MotoE was on this track for the first time in November 2018.
-Thanks to the contribution of the Openbank Aspar team and its drivers, we are able to show you the performance of the MotoE on this track.
-Below you can find the infographics of the track with speed and bend angle curve by curve together with the story by María Herrera and Alejandro Medina on how to drive the MotoE in Jerez.
+Thanks to the partnership with the Openbank Aspar team and its riders, we are able to show the performance of the MotoE on this track.
+Below you can find the infographics of the track with speed and lean angle curve by curve together with María Herrera's story on how to ride the MotoE at Jerez.

 The average speed of the best lap of the MotoE class at Jerez is 147.5km/h.
 The maximum speed and lean angle data were obtained from the data of all the sessions performed by the MotoE at the Jerez circuit.
 Those do not automatically correspond to the corner by corner data obtained from the best lap of the riders of the Openbank Aspar Team.

-Some of the following images were created using the graphic of the MotoGP20 video game developed by Milestone.
-From June, the 2020 version also includes the MotoE World Cup.
+Some of the following images were created using the graphic engine of the MotoGP20 videogame developed by Milestone.

-The Jerez circuit explained by María Herrera and Alejandro Medina, riders of the Openbank Aspar Team
+The Jerez circuit explained by María Herrera, pilot of the Openbank Aspar Team